dpvitt/notes/README.md

 ### Installation:

-1. Run `virtualenv venv' to create the virtual environment.
+1. Run `virtualenv venv` to create the virtual environment.
 2. Run `source venv/bin/activate` to activate the virtual environment
 3. Run `pip install -r requirements.txt` to install dependencies with pip
+4. Run `python manage.py db migrate` to create a migration script for your database
+5. Run `python manage.py db upgrade` to apply the script to your database

 ### Running the application: